 Co-Employment Risk with PEOs

 One area we find a lot of CEOs have been misled by PEO services is revolving around regulatory risk.
 It's important for leaders to understand that transitioning employees off of your company’s payroll to a PEO does not absolve you of all of the responsibilities and risks of acting as an employer.

 It’s also important to note that PEOs are not governed by any consistent state or federal regulations.
 Some states have passed laws that regulate their activity and establish licensing requirements, it's important to note that the requirements vary.
 For example, you probably assume your PEO carries workers’ compensation insurance, however, if they’re incorporated in a state that doesn’t regulate this aspect of PEO operations, you might be surprised to find out that they don’t carry it all.

 PEOs and Corporate Culture

-Another consideration with a PEO arrangement is the impact that it can have on corporate culture.
+Another consideration with a PEO outsourcing arrangement is the impact that it can have on corporate culture.
 Study after study has confirmed the importance of mission and culture in retaining and motivating employees; moving them to another company’s payroll fundamentally undermines the ability to build culture.
 The HR function can, and should, act as the steward of your company’s culture.
 Calling a telephone number has a completely different feel than in-person attention.

-Lastly, before we move on to another HR outsourcing solution, I wanted to mention that we do get fairly frequent calls from organizations who are trying to "unravel" from their PEO.
+Lastly, before we move on to another HR Outsourcing solution, I wanted to mention that we do get fairly frequent calls from organizations who are trying to "unravel" from their PEO.
 It may have served them well for several years, but with increased insurance rates or headcount, they've decided they need a different solution or perhaps want to hire an HR Manager internally instead.

 HR Outsourcing Benefits

 It's not uncommon for us to partner with organizations to provide full-service HR outsourcing in addition to their PEO services.
 In fact, we have worked with several of the large PEO providers I mentioned earlier to help with more strategic HR initiatives that they don't have the expertise in or as a local resource.

 With Helios, for instance, clients gain seasoned HR subject matter experts who can do any or all of human resource functions with a personalized, hands-on approach.
 We are a third-party partner, all of our HR and Recruiting consultants are Helios employees, and your employees stay on your payroll.
 Our team members consist of seasoned HR professionals who have spent their careers in HR and Recruiting, are well-educated and certified as practitioners.

-Subject Matter Expertise
+2. Subject Matter Expertise

 We may work at your office on-site, get introduced as the HR leader to your employees, have an office and company email account, and participate in your strategic planning meetings with members of your leadership team.
 We may focus on getting your HR department set up - ensuring you have compliant and accurate employee files, an employee handbook with policies that reflect your culture and beliefs, and processes that are aligned with your vision of how your business operates and performs.
 Or, we may focus on recruiting, hiring, and onboarding new team members, keeping you in compliance as a government contractor, employee relations, or helping you identify and develop future leaders.

 Our expert HR consultants can also help your company come up with creative solutions to some of the common pain points that first motivated you to even look at PEOs.
 Outsourcing the HR function with Helios gives you access to a team of HR professionals who can both support employees and partner with managers.
 By contrast, most PEOs are set up merely as administrative personnel functions and lack the ability to truly support your business.
-This places an undue burden on managers who are left to assume a lot of day to day HR management activity, without the knowledge to effectively handle these situations.
-Yet, if you'd solely prefer the advice and counsel of senior HR advisors, we can offer that scaled back solution to HR outsourcing too.
+This places an undue burden on managers who are left to assume a lot of day-to-day HR management activity, without the knowledge to effectively handle these situations.
+Yet, if you'd solely prefer the advice and counsel of senior HR advisors, we can offer that scaled-back solution to HR outsourcing too.
 Here

-While every business has different needs based on their lifecycle and goals, I hope this article helped provide a little more insight into what you can expect with the HR outsourcing options available to you.
+While every business has different needs based on its lifecycle and goals, I hope this article helped provide a little more insight into what you can expect with the HR outsourcing options available to you.